clokep/relapse/docs/usage/configuration/config_documentation.md

   _New in Relapse 1.99.0._
 * `client_base_url`: Custom URL for client links within the email notifications.
 By default links will be based on "https://matrix.to".
-(This setting used to be called `riot_base_url`;
-   the old name is still supported for backwards-compatibility but is now deprecated.)
 * `validation_token_lifetime`: Configures the time that a validation email will expire after sending.
    Defaults to 1h.
 * `invite_client_location`: The web client location to direct users to during an invite.
 This is passed